-- The Office of Legislative Services concludes that the Department of Human Services (DHS) will potentially realize higher administrative costs in order to establish the Supplemental Nutrition Assistance Program (SNAP) training program for employees of County Boards of Social Services, annually review and update the training program and curriculum, as needed, and publish certain county-level SNAP data on the department's website.
-Although the bill appropriates \$250,000 from the General Fund for the department to implement these requirements, the State may potentially use federal funding under the American Rescue Plan Act (ARPA) to partially, if not completely, offset any SNAP administrative costs that exceed the amount of the appropriation; therefore, the OLS cannot determine the net fiscal impact to the State. - State revenues will likely increase under the bill, since the federal government provides matching funds for qualifying State administrative expenditures under SNAP.
-Any revenue increase from the receipt of federal matching funds will depend upon whether the programs established under the bill receive federal waiver approval, and the extent to which the State allocates federal ARPA funding to help offset higher SNAP administrative costs stemming from this bill.
+- The Office of Legislative Services (OLS) concludes that the Department of Human Services (DHS) will potentially realize higher administrative costs in order to establish the Supplemental Nutrition Assistance Program (SNAP) training program for employees of county boards of social services; annually review and update the training program and curriculum, as needed; publish certain county-level SNAP data on the department's website; establish an electronic information processing system by which SNAP applicants may apply for benefits by an internet-connected device, such as a laptop computer, or kiosk, in addition to by phone, and by which employees of county welfare agencies or county boards of social services may securely conduct SNAP interviews by phone, electronic device, or kiosk; and for county welfare agencies and county boards of social services to consult with institutions of higher education to assist with technical assistance questions from SNAP applicants and from any county welfare agencies or county boards of social services arising from the new technology platforms that may be used to apply for SNAP benefits under the bill. - Although the bill appropriates \$250,000 from the General Fund for the department to implement these requirements, the State may potentially use federal funding under the American Rescue Plan Act (ARPA) to partially, if not completely, offset any SNAP administrative costs that exceed the amount of the appropriation; therefore, the OLS cannot determine the net fiscal impact to the State.

-County Boards of Social Services may also realize increased costs, pursuant to a provision in the bill that requires each County Board of Social Services to ensure that all employees who assist individuals with the SNAP enrollment and recertification processes complete the SNAP training program newly established under the bill.
+- State revenues will likely increase under the bill, since the federal government provides matching funds for qualifying State administrative expenditures under SNAP.
+Any revenue increase from the receipt of federal matching funds will depend upon whether the programs established under the bill receive federal waiver approval, and the extent to which the State allocates federal ARPA funding to help offset higher SNAP administrative costs stemming from this bill. - County boards of social services may also realize increased costs, pursuant to a provision in the bill that requires each county board of social services to ensure that all employees, including newly hired staff, who assist individuals with the SNAP enrollment and recertification processes, certain supervisory and managerial employees, and designated county training staff complete the SNAP training program at least twice each year.